jercle/azgo/README.md

   -o, --outfile=<value>             Save output to file -r, --resourceGroup=<value>       Resource Group associate with the ACR
-                                    If not supplied, will attempt to acquire from ACR's ID string -s, --subscriptionId=<value>      [default: 23310d40-a0d5-4446-8433-d0e6b151c2ab]
+                                    If not supplied, will attempt to acquire from ACR's ID string --resyncData                      Resync data from Azure to cache, and optionally (with -U) upload to MongoDB

+GLOBAL AZURE FLAGS
-                                    Subscription ID to use.
+  -s, --subscriptionId=<value>  Subscription ID to use.
                                 If not supplied, will use current active Azure CLI subscription.

-  --resyncData                      Resync data from Azure
+GLOBAL FLAGS
+  --debug  Testing only.
+Returns CLI config and, and some other debug info

 DESCRIPTION
   Get all vulnerabilities related to container images